ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 ### Support for sensitivity labels is coming

-Note that you can currently use only a retention label as a condition, not a [sensitivity label](sensitivity-labels.md).
+You can currently use only a retention label as a condition, not a [sensitivity label](sensitivity-labels.md).
 We're currently working on support for using a sensitivity label in this condition.

 ### How this feature relates to other features